pyeve/cerberus/docs/index.rst

 By subclassing Cerberus :class:`~cerberus.Validator` class and adding the custom ``_validate_<rulename>`` function, we just enhanced Cerberus to suit our needs.
-The custom rule ``ìsodd`` is now available in our schema and, what really matters, we can validate it: ::
+The custom rule ``isodd`` is now available in our schema and, what really matters, we can validate it: ::

     >>> v = MyValidator(schema)